-- 15. CCA countries have pursued various economic integration initiatives usually involving larger regional economies.
-Initiatives include the EEU, the CAREC, SCO, and China's BRI.
-While the number of initiatives with participation of CCA countries has expanded, most of them have met with limited success thus far (Box 3). - 16.
+CCA countries have pursued various economic integration initiatives, usually involving larger regional economies.
+Initiatives include the EEU, the CAREC, the SCO, and China's BRI.
+While the number of initiatives that include CCA countries has expanded, most of them have met with limited success thus far (Box 3).

 CCA participation in multilateral trade agreements led by the WTO can stimulate more open trade and reforms.
 WTO membership is important as members participate in the development of new trade rules in multilateral negotiations, have their interests defended against unlawful trade practices through the WTO dispute-settlement mechanism, and receive extensive trade-related technical assistance.
-WTO membership is therefore a powerful instrument for unlocking trade in a transparent, multilateral framework and stimulating domestic reform.
-Countries in the region should seek to take advantage of this opportunity, particularly given somewhat limited success with other regional initiatives.
-While Armenia, Georgia, and the Kyrgyz Republic have been members for over a decade, Kazakhstan and Tajikistan joined the WTO more recently (in 2013 and 2015, respectively) and Azerbaijan, Uzbekistan and Turkmenistan are not yet members.6
+WTO membership is therefore a powerful instrument for unlocking trade in a transparent, multilateral framework and for stimulating domestic reform as well.
+Countries in the region should take advantage of this opportunity, particularly given the somewhat limited success of other regional initiatives.
+While Armenia, Georgia, and the Kyrgyz Republic have been members of the WTO for over a decade, Kazakhstan and Tajikistan joined more recently (in 2013 and 2015, respectively) and Azerbaijan, Uzbekistan, and Turkmenistan are not yet members.